today at randstad we are celebrating Wear it Purple Day to show solidarity with LGTBQI+ colleagues, clients and candidates.

 To bring the team together, wearing purple clothes was accompanied by a virtual morning tea and some online games.
 All these activities are put on to show all staff that our LGBTQI+ people are free to be who they want to be at Randstad.

 For me, celebrating Wear it Purple Day is personal.
-I have a brother who identifies as gay and like many of those with LGBTQI+ family members, I sadly witnessed first hand the devastating effects bullying and harrassment had on him in highschool.
+I have a brother who identifies as gay.
+Like many of those with LGBTQI+ family members, I sadly witnessed first-hand the devastating effects bullying and harassment had on him in high school.

 Recently, I've taken up the role of General Manager for Diversity and Inclusion at Randstad.
-I am excited about what the future holds and my ambition is to encourage people to be their true selves at work.
-I acknowledge that our LGBTQI+ employees may have had a tough journey to get to where they are, but want them to know that at Randstad, they're valued.
-No one should come to work and have to endure what my brother did.
+I am excited about the future, and my ambition is to encourage people to be their authentic selves at work.
+I acknowledge that our LGBTQI+ employees may have had a challenging journey to get to where they are, but I want them to know that at Randstad, they're valued.
+No one should come to work and endure what my brother did.

-The BCG Survey also found that discrimination against LGBTQI+ employees and uninclusive company cultures significantly reduces the potential that an organisation has to recruit and retain LGBTQI+ staff.
+The BCG survey also found that discrimination against LGBTQI+ employees and uninclusive company cultures significantly reduces an organisation's potential to recruit and retain LGBTQI+ staff.
 People who identify as LGBTQI+ are 7x more likely to decline a job offer and 13x more likely to resign at a company they believe does not have an LGBTQI+ inclusive workplace environment.

-For me, embracing Wear it Purple Day at Randstad is a way to support the LGBTQI+ community within our business and express our gratitude for the amazing work that our LGBTQI+ employees do everyday.
-It also signifies that we're continually working towards finding innovative ways to foster a company culture that is completely LGBTQI+ inclusive.
+For me, embracing Wear it Purple Day at Randstad is a way to support the LGBTQI+ community within our business and express our gratitude for the fantastic work our LGBTQI+ employees do daily.
+It also signifies that we're continually working towards finding innovative ways to foster a company culture that is entirely LGBTQI+ inclusive.